aisepucrio/raise-replication/README.md

 ## 📋 Artifact Overview

-**RAISE** (Repository Analysis and Information System for Extraction) is a Django-based API designed for efficient mining and analysis of software development data from GitHub repositories and Jira projects.
+**RAISE** (Repository Analysis and Information System for Extraction) is a comprehensive data mining platform designed for efficient extraction and analysis of software development data from GitHub repositories and Jira projects.
 The system is designed for researchers and software engineers who need to extract, analyze, and visualize software development metrics.

+The project features an integrated full-stack architecture.
+The backend is built with Django (Python) providing a robust REST API for data mining operations.
+The frontend consists of a modern web interface built with Next.js, React, and TypeScript, featuring Material-UI components for a polished user experience.
+Both backend and frontend are contained within the same repository, providing a seamless development and deployment experience.

 ## 📚 Documentation Structure